twoojoo/rofi-utils/README.md

 		(e.g. *"Personal - Gmail", "Personal - Github", "Personal - Github - Repositories", "Utils - Base64 - Encode", "Utils - Base64 - Decode"*, etc...)

 		This helps a lot keeping them tidy in the rofi menu.
+- **todo**:
-- **todo**: implement a remove option (an add options is also possible but it's way more easy to create the bookmark from the chromium tab itself)
+    - implement a remove option (an add options is also possible but it's way more easy to create the bookmark from the chromium tab itself)
+    - fix consecutive space char bug
 <br>

 ## Theming